 In determining the amount of liabilities and FFA the Fund has applied the approach previously followed of showing the working capital as zero, as the fund will be distributed fully.
-If this approach was not followed, the FFA would have been £280m (2016: £125m) rather than zero.
+If this approach was not followed, the FFA would have been £288m (2017: £280m) rather than zero.

 ii.
-Long-term business provision
+Measurement of long-term business provision